How to Convert Local Time to UTC in JavaScript

 Frequently Asked Questions

-How should I handle user input during DST fall-back when an hour repeats?
+How do I handle the fall-back hour that repeats?